Vaux-le-Vicomte: History

 Once a small château between the royal residences of Vincennes and Fontainebleau, the estate of Vaux-le-Vicomte was purchased in 1641 by Nicolas Fouquet, an ambitious 26-year-old member of the Parlement of Paris.
 Fouquet was an avid patron of the arts, attracting many artists with his generosity.

-When Fouquet became King Louis XIV's superintendent of finances in 1656, he commissioned Le Vau, Le Brun and Le Nôtre to renovate his estate and garden to match his grand ambition.
+When Fouquet became King Louis XIV's Superintendent of Finances in 1656, he commissioned Le Vau, Le Brun and Le Nôtre to renovate his estate and garden to match his grand ambition.
 Fouquet's artistic and cultivated personality subsequently brought out the best in the three.

 To secure the necessary grounds for the elaborate plans for Vaux-le-Vicomte's garden and castle, Fouquet purchased and demolished three villages.
 The displaced villagers were then employed in the upkeep and maintenance of the gardens.
-It was said to have employed 18 thousand workers and cost as much as 16 million livres.
+It was said to have employed 18,000 workers and cost as much as 16 million livres.

 The château and its patron became for a short time a focus for fine feasts, literature and arts.
 The fabulist and poet Jean de La Fontaine and the playwright Molière were among the artists close to Fouquet.
 At the inauguration of Vaux-le-Vicomte, a Molière play was performed, along with a dinner event organized by François Vatel and an impressive firework show.

 Fête and arrest

 The château was lavish, refined and dazzling to behold, but those characteristics proved tragic for its owner: the king had Fouquet arrested shortly after a famous fête that took place on 17 August 1661, where Molière's play 'Les Fâcheux' debuted.
 The celebration had been too impressive and the superintendent's home too luxurious.
-Fouquet's intentions were to flatter the king: part of Vaux-le-Vicomte was actually constructed specifically for the king, but Fouquet's plan backfired.
+Fouquet's intentions were to flatter the king; part of Vaux-le-Vicomte was actually constructed specifically for the king, but Fouquet's plan backfired.
 Jean-Baptiste Colbert led the king to believe that his minister's magnificence was funded by the misappropriation of public funds.
 Colbert, who then replaced Fouquet as superintendent of finances, arrested him.
 Later, Voltaire was to sum up the famous fête: "On 17 August, at six in the evening Fouquet was the King of France: at two in the morning he was nobody."
 La Fontaine wrote describing the fête and shortly afterwards penned his Elégie aux nymphes de Vaux.

 After Fouquet

 After Fouquet was arrested and imprisoned for life and his wife exiled, Vaux-le-Vicomte was placed under sequestration.
 The king seized, confiscated or purchased 120 tapestries, the statues and all the orange trees from Vaux-le-Vicomte.
 He then sent the team of artists (Le Vau, Le Nôtre and Le Brun) to design what would be a much larger project than Vaux-le-Vicomte, the palace and gardens of Versailles.

 Madame Fouquet recovered her property 10 years later and retired there with her eldest son.
-In 1705, after the death of her husband and son, she decided to put Vaux-le-Vicomte up for sale.
+In 1705, after the death of her husband and son, she put Vaux-le-Vicomte up for sale.